Woman dies after disappearing in Zion National Park flood - KESQ

 SALT LAKE CITY (AP) — An Arizona woman has died after she was swept away during flash flooding four days ago at Utah’s Zion National Park, officials said Tuesday.

-Her death is the latest reminder of the dangers of hiking in the narrow red rock canyons in the southern Utah park during monsoon season.
+Her death was announced a day later after it was confirmed by medical examiners.
+It’s the latest reminder of the dangers of hiking in the narrow red rock canyons in the southern Utah park during monsoon season.

 In previous years, similar floods have caused walls of water as tall as buildings, engulfing vehicles, rolling boulders and tearing out trees.
 In September 2015, seven people drowned in a similar storm in the park and another 12 people died in a nearby town.